-Features of LSTC’s new MDiv, MATS, and MAM curricula include:
+Features of LSTC’s MDiv, MA, and MAM curricula include:

 - 5-9 required orienting courses (depending on degree) provide foundation and framework